YMCA Summer Day Camp Updates – COVID-19

 Will lunch be provided?

-Lunch and an afternoon snack will be offered at each camp location through a meal provider.
+A morning and afternoon snack will be offered at each camp location through a meal provider.
+Lunch will be provided at all camp locations, except our Northpark YMCA.
 Menus will be provided during the first week of camp.
 Should campers wish to bring their own lunch, items need to be able to be kept in their drawstring backpack.
 Please do not bring items that need to be kept cold or heated in a microwave.

 We will keep the number of campers and staff to a minimum during meal times.
 We will stagger meal times, and food service staff will serve food to avoid cross-contamination.
 At times, we will have grab-n-go type meals so that huddle groups can eat in various areas of camp.